Killing of Brian Deneke: Media coverage and significance

-His death shook Amarillo and horrified the punk subculture.
+Brian's death shook Amarillo and horrified the punk subculture.
 Punks in Amarillo reported that they had often been targets of abuse and harassment by jocks because of their differences, even before the incident; after the trial there was a general feeling that Camp walked free because he was seen as a "good kid", unlike the punks.
 The lenient sentence for Camp caused a public outcry in Amarillo and incited a debate on whether the city was a tolerant place.
 The mayor of Amarillo, Kel Seliger, attempted to distance the town from the verdict.
 "It was not a community verdict," he said, "it was 12 people."
 Nonetheless, the murder trial had prompted the mayor to emphasize tolerance for differences and mutual respect.
 Deneke's father was unsurprised by the lenient verdict: "Quite honestly," Deneke's father said, "we had been prepared for that.
 If you pay attention to what happens in the criminal justice system, it's not unusual".

 National television and radio paid attention to the case in 1999 and 2000 being featured on Leeza, Dateline NBC, 20/20, NPR, and in an MTV documentary, Criminal "Punks vs Preps".

 A 2005 episode of the A&E documentary series City Confidential episode renewed interest in the case.
 In 2000, musician Marilyn Manson discussed the Deneke case at the Disinfo conference while addressing the issue of the causes of youth violence.

 The conflict between jocks and punks in Amarillo has been compared to the widespread social divisions in Columbine High School which have been said to have contributed to the Columbine High School massacre.
 The Deneke case has also been referred to briefly in an academic article arguing the case for expanding the definitions of bias crime beyond the usual boundaries of religious, sexual and racial groups, to other social groupings.